votchallenge/website/contents/vot2022/program.md

 # Workshop program

-The VOT2022 workshop will be held on 24.10.2022 @ECCV2022 afternoon 2:00PM-6:00PM (Israel local time: GMT +3) and will be hybrid.
-This means that in addition to in-person attendance, online participation will be available through a Zoom link (to be provided here for registered participants).
+The VOT2022 workshop was held on 24.10.2022 @ECCV2022 afternoon 2:00PM-6:00PM (Israel local time: GMT +3) and will be hybrid.
 All times in the program are in Israel local time (GMT+3).

 14:00 - 15:00 **Challenge results** (Chair: Jiri Matas)